henridev/computer-systems/chapter-3/linux-command-line-skills.md

 If the desired command is in the list that the `history` command generates

-:man_technologist:  `!` character and then the number next to the command to execute a command listed in history
+👨‍💻  `!` character and then the number next to the command to execute a command listed in history

 ef. to execute the `cal` command again: